Don Kulick, Research Director

 He has been developing an analytical framework that can advance the understanding of the global travels of war.
 Publications related to this focus include the award-winning monograph Living with Bad Surroundings (Duke U Press, 2008) and the anthology Virtual War and Magical Death (Duke U Press, 2013, with Neil L. Whitehead).

-Sharon Rider is Professor in Logic and Metaphysics at Uppsala University.
+Sharon Rider is Professor in Logic and Metaphysics at Uppsala University and deputy research director of the ENGAGING VULNERABILITY research program.

-Rider’s work can be characterized as belonging to philosophical anthropology, broadly construed.
+Rider’s work contributes to philosophical anthropology, broadly construed.
 Most recently, she has focused on social philosophy and the philosophy of education, for example, in Transformations in Research, Higher Education and the Academic Market: The Breakdown of Scientific Thought, eds.
 Sharon Rider, Ylva Hasselberg, Alexandra Waluszewski (Springer 2013).
 Rider is currently head of a project funded by the Swedish Research Council (VR, 2014-2016) concerning aims, ideals and values in education (“What should a Swede know?).
 She is series editor, together with Michael Peters, for Evaluating Education: Normative Systems and Institutional Practices (Springer).

-Her work within the program will be centered around issues relating to autonomy and responsibility and the question of how these might be conceptualized in ways that do not rely on conventional notions of rational agency.
-Together with Mats Rosengren, she will examine ideas about subjectivity and intersubjectivity in relation to questions concerning the theory, meaning and practice of education and enculturation.
+Her work within the program centers around issues relating to autonomy and responsibility and the question of how these might be conceptualized in ways that do not rely on conventional notions of rational agency.